Zaire Franklin: Personal life

 Franklin was the Colts nominee for the 2023 Walter Payton Man of the Year Award for his charitable efforts in founding and leading Shelice's Angels.
 Shelice's Angels seeks "to open doors and provide resources that will help build self esteem while providing positive reinforcement in the lives of young women" and focuses specifically in the areas of technology, community giving, and academic achievement.

+On his days off from the NFL, he appears on "520 Podcast" alongside NBA Players and Indiana natives Jeff and Marquis Teague.